ghost-fvtt/fxmaster/README.md

   Special Effects are animations (video files) that can be played on your chosen location on the canvas.
 * Q: Can I provide my own effects?

-  A: You can provide your own Special Effects, as described in [Adding Your Own Special Effects to FXMaster](#adding-your-own-special-effects-to-fxmaster).
+  A: You can provide your own Special Effects, as described in [Managing Custom Special Effects](#managing-custom-special-effects).
   It's not possible to provide your own Weather Effects or Filter Effects at this point.
 * Q: I have installed a module that provides additional animation files, but they are not showing up as Special Effects.
   What do I need to do?